 How often you have appointments

-At first, you have follow up appointments every 6 weeks or so.
-As time goes on, and if you stay well, your appointments gradually become less frequent:
+How often you have follow up appointments can vary slightly between hospitals.
+At first, you may have follow up appointments every 6 weeks or so.
+As time goes on, and if you stay well, your appointments gradually become less frequent.
+Your appointments might be:

-- after 1 year your appointments might be every 2 to 3 months
+- every 2 to 3 months for the first year

 Contact your doctor or specialist nurse if you have any concerns.
 You should also contact them if you notice any new symptoms between appointments.
 You don’t have to wait until your next visit.